ZalgoSoft/TalkieFreematBitCharStreamSplitter/README.md

 https://github.com/going-digital/Talkie/tree/master/Talkie/encoder/freemat

-When you convert on Freemat wav file to firmware you get ling bit sequence like
+When you convert on Freemat wav file to firmware you get long bit sequence like

 `101000101010111101011010101110110010101011000101001001000111001001011010110011110001`